 Students who do not yet have the academic skill level and independent learning attributes required for Bachelor level study should be approved for the Tertiary Preparation Pathway or a pathway diploma.

-By registering, the Principal agrees to undertake a thorough assessment of all student applicants to ascertain their suitability for the program.
-It is recommended schools nominate a School Coordinator who will communicate with USC for the purposes of promoting and administering the Early Offer Guarantee in your school.
+The Principal or Principal delegate agrees to undertake a thorough assessment of all student applicants to ascertain their suitability for the program.

 If your school is not producing end Semester 1 report cards for Year 12 students, we will accept the student’s most recent progress report or report card.